Stuycs-K/finalprojectapcs-5-gaziiantc-aleksandr-tang-patrick/README.md

 | `b` | Spawns a bomb (for debug purposes) |
 | `m` | Spawns a missile (for debug purposes) |
 | `o` | Spawns a train (for debug purposes) |

+Level editor:

+The level editor is documented in the Attack.pde enum.
+You write a string, and then put it into a file in assets/levels/, and load it in the setup() function and it will read that level.
+There are two examples in the folder already.